One of the most frequently asked questions we get asked by our clients is how to manage employees travel expenses and Germany per diem rates.

 For this reason, we have decided to write this article with the aim of providing not only an overview on German travel expense reimbursements (as part of good expatriate management best practices) but also to dissect and explain some of the finer details surrourding the complex circumstances companies face.

-According to Investopedia.com per diems (in German “Tagespauschalen”), from the Latin for “by the day”, refers to daily allowances paid to employees to cover costs incurred while on a business trip.
+According to United Nations International Civil Service Commission (UN ICSC) per diems (in German “Tagespauschalen“), from the Latin for “by the day“, are:

-More specifically, the law in Germany talks about a lump sum for meals being paid to an individual as compensation for the expenses incurred in working outside their home and main workplace.
+More specifically, the law on travel expenses in Germany talks about a lump sum for meals being paid to an individual as compensation for the expenses incurred in working outside their home and main workplace.

 Moreover, an employment contract (or any other company issued policy) or collective bargaining agreement may also stipulate that per diems are to be used to reimburse employees.